dotoscat/dotoscar.log-content/content/pages/about_me.md

 I am curious and I like to learn new things.
 I believe that programming must be fun.
 I write code for humans beings.
 Machines are our slaves...

+You can see what am I working on [here](https://github.com/dotoscat).